 2. Second is economics.
 GDP’s been sluggish, but that’s because companies have held onto some £60 billion in banks since the referendum.
 With a sign of a deal, this could burst forth like Anton du Beke in a show-dance spectacular.
 Any sudden flood of capital could, however, send the pound back down.

 3. Third is, of course, Brexit.
 The key summit’s on 18th October.
-If the UK and the EU find a rhythm by then, the pound could high-kick like Fred and Ginger.
+If the UK and the EU find a rhythm by then, the pound could be high-kicking like a Can-can lineup.
 No deal and the pound will be flatter than Ann Widdecombe’s tango.
 And we’ll go through the same process again as they try again at the next summit on 13th December.

 So there are excellent reasons for the pound to go up and excellent reasons for the pound to go down.
 In other words: no-one really knows what’s going to happen on the currency markets.